DSteve595/Godot-ControlList/README.md

 There are two options:

-1. ~From the Asset Library~
+### ~From the Asset Library~

 Soon!
 Waiting for their approval.

-3. From a release
+### From a release

-    - Download the control-list.zip from the GitHub Releases of this repo.
+Download control-list.zip from [the latest GitHub release](https://github.com/DSteve595/Godot-ControlList/releases/latest).

-    - Unzip into your project so it lands at: addons/control-list
+Unzip it into your project.

 ## Quick start